 Looking up into the canopy formed by the paperbark Melaleuca biconvexa.
 Unlike the rainforest trees, this species is intolerant of shade.
 This could be the reason why there are no leafy branches below the canopy and why there is a pronounced gap between neighbouring canopies.
 Every year in late September, the whole paperbark forest flowers, making the trees look as if they have been dusted with snow.

 And here is the same paperbark forest, this time with the gap between the neighbouring canopies seen from above.
-In other parts of the site, the distinctive canopies of pencil cedar, cabbage palm, privet and blue gum can be seen on Google Earth and Google Maps views.
+The distinctive canopies of pencil cedar, cabbage palm, privet and blue gum, as well as the pcan be seen on Google Earth and Google Maps views.